jdevfullstack-tutorials/single-display-arduino-project/README.md

 4. Of course, simulate the program!

-5. Challenge: add a border using LEDs and display letters instead of numbers.
+5. Challenge: add a border using LEDs with your own pattern of blinking and display letters to form words that have significance to you. have significant  .